Hotel San Carlos (Phoenix): Historical facts

 On May 7, 1928, The Arizona Republic reported the death of Leone Jensen at the hotel.
 The article's headline read "Pretty blonde jumps from (the) San Carlos (hotel) early today."
 Based on what she wrote in her suicide note, it was believed the 22-year-old woman was physically abused by her boyfriend, a bellboy at the Westward Ho.
 Speculations have been made regarding whether Jensen was pregnant and/or her boyfriend was having an affair with another hotel worker.
 Because of these theories, the way she died is also debated.
 While most evidence pointed to suicide, others postulated she could have been pushed by her boyfriend or her boyfriend's other girlfriend.
-There have been numerous reports of sitings of Leone Jensen's ghost at the hotel.
+There have been numerous reports of sightings of Leone Jensen's ghost at the hotel.

 Another ghost frequently mentioned by hotel employees is a little girl, possibly around six to nine years old, who is rumored to visit hotel rooms at night and sit crying.
 Believers think she was probably one of the area children affected either by the school's closing or the flu epidemic.

 On December 9, 2004, yet another death occurred at the San Carlos, when an unidentified man jumped from the hotel's roof.

 The Hotel San Carlos in Phoenix, a member of Historic Hotels of America, a program of the National Trust for Historic Preservation, underwent a $1-million remodel in 2003 and work continues on the historic boutique hotel.
 The hotel faces stiff competition from such five-star hotels as The Phoenician, Arizona Biltmore Hotel the Ritz Carlton, many Hilton Hotels and the Hyatt Regency Phoenix.
 However, as downtown Phoenix continues its dramatic growth the Hotel San Carlos remains a popular tourist destination in the heart of downtown Phoenix, six blocks from Chase Field (home of the Arizona Diamondbacks), five blocks from Talking Stick Resort Arena (home of the Phoenix Suns), and less than three blocks from the Dodge Theatre, Symphony Hall Phoenix, Orpheum Theatre, the Phoenix Convention Center and the Herberger Performing Arts Center.

 The hotel can be briefly seen in the opening shot of Alfred Hitchcock's 1960 film Psycho as the camera pans the skyline of downtown Phoenix.